andrechristianl/petz/README.md

-## Keystore Service
+## Petz Service

-> Simple spring-boot miniservice application for encrypting and decrypting information on demand, while properly encoding and decoding it for transport.
+> Simple spring-boot miniservice application for Cads information on demand, while properly Consults it for transport.

 #### How to get the project source
 - Git: